 Despite incorporating the visual modality and additional data, our second attempt at Subtask2a under-performed.
 Considering the drop, we did not feel the inclusion of external knowledge via an additional BERT model as in prior experiments would improve performance.
-As with our initial results, we suggest that the multilabel classification task requires greater attention given to the text in memes.

-Additionally, our augmentation technique cannot replicate the visual modality; in this case, the visual information contains cultural entities and concepts from English-memes which likely impacts performance, particularly for techniques that require more contribution from the visual modality.
+Since our augmentation technique cannot replicate the visual modality, the visual information contains cultural entities and concepts from English-memes which likely impacts performance, particularly for techniques that require more contribution from the visual modality.